 What Needs Done on the Front of the Greenhouse: Door trim, trim the gables, window latches, siding, install small windows, paint and stain siding and window frames.

-back side of the greenhouse shed we added the plywood in the gables, a window in the gable area, the back door and a door/wall.
+On the back side of the greenhouse shed we added the plywood in the gables, a window in the gable area, the back door and a door/wall.
 The gable window is hinged and will serve as a vent for the greenhouse.
-I opened it from the inside today and felt a rush of air, I think it's going to work fine!
+I opened it from the inside today and felt a rush of air, I think it’s going to work fine!

 The door/wall will be covered in siding and will blend in with the surrounding siding to essentially be a hidden door.
 The left hand door can open and shut while the door on the right remains closed allowing it to function as either a single door or a double door.